 In such cases, the company would not need any kind of financial debt; thus, no interests to be paid.
 This situation put the company in a very strong position in case of economic turmoil, creating a business moat against competitors.

 A clear example of a negative cash conversion cycle is Amazon, which pays its suppliers after 70-80 days; thus, obtaining a CCC even shorter than -20 days during the last year.
 Amazon covers all its operations with money from suppliers.

 Real example of how to reduce the cash conversion cycle

 Finally, we will cover a real example: Walmart.
 This company has one of the biggest retail businesses worldwide, and in this article, we will analyze its 2020 cash conversion cycle.
 It's a great lesson in how to reduce your cash conversion cycle.

-For such endeavor, we need the 2020 annual report.
+For such endeavor, we need the.
 The data required is:

 Total revenues = 523,964 million USD

 Cost of goods sold = 394,605 million USD